Per Aabel

-Per Pavels Aabel (25 April 1902 – 22 December 1999) was a Norwegian actor, artist, dancer, choreographer and instructor.
+Peter Pavels "Per" Aabel (25 April 1902 – 22 December 1999) was a Norwegian actor, artist, dancer, choreographer and instructor.

 Biography

 Per Aabel was the son of Hauk Aabel, a popular Norwegian comedian and actor in Norwegian and Swedish silent film, and the actress Svanhild Johannessen.
 He was the brother of the actor and translator Andreas Aabel.
 He studied at Sergei Diaghilev's Ballets Russes in London, after studying at the ballet teacher Enrico Cecchetti.
 He also attended the Academy of Fine Arts in Paris.
 He then embarked on training with the theatre director Max Reinhardt in Vienna before making his stage debut in 1931.

 Aabel spent a number of years as a principal actor and teacher with major theatre companies in Oslo during the 1930s, and was the director of the Carl Johan Theater (Carl Johan Teatret) between 1933 and 1938.
 He did not appear in film until the late 1930s.
 He is more renowned though for his work with the Norwegian theatre.
 He was employed at the Central Theatre from 1938 to 1940 and the National Theatre from 1940 to 1972.

 In the public mind, he is probably best remembered as an esteemed raconteur.
 After his retirement, Per Aabel was a frequent entertainer on television as a storyteller.
 He appeared frequently at national events and artist anniversaries.
 His statue, by Norwegian sculptor Nina Emilie Sundbye, was unveiled outside the stage entrance of the National Theatre in 1999.
 He is buried at Oslo Western Civil Cemetery.